jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 shortcuts on these exams and these techniques only work when you already have the core knowledge.

+The NBME self assessments do not allow you to review individual answers.
+These are still good uses of time because you practice your technique against the real benchmark and you do get an idea of your weak subjects.

 ## The first and last sentences